 Heat oil in a pan and once the oil is medium hot, slide a puri in oil and use a slotted spoon to press it little.
 This ensures the puri turns into a ball.
 Turn over once the puri has a few brown dots, and press again.
 Remove from flame and drain on kitchen towel or paper.
 The puris is enjoyed most with potato sabji.
 Serve the puris either with sweet and spicy pickle or with yoghurt.
 Enjoy it for breakfast with a cup of Masala Chai or Coffee.

 Recipe for the potato sabji: Cut one potato into cubes and set aside.
-Also chop 1/2 tomato and 1/2 onion.
-In a pressure cooker add a tsp of oil, saute mustard seeds, asafoetida, cumin seeds and curry leaves.
+Also chop ½ tomato and ½ onion.
+In a pressure cooker add a teaspoon of oil, saute mustard seeds, asafoetida, cumin seeds and curry leaves.
 Add the onion, mix well and let the onions cook.
-Once they are light pink in color, add a tsp of red chili powder and increase the flame to high.
-In a couple of seconds add 3-4 tbsp of water to get the rich red color.
+Once they are light pink in color, add a teaspoon of red chili powder and increase the flame to high.
+In a couple of seconds add 3-4 tablespoon of water to get the rich red color.
 Mix well and let the water evaporate.
 Now add the potatoes, salt, sugar, turmeric powder and mix well.
-Add the tomatoes next and 1/2 a glass of water.
+Add the tomatoes next and ½ a glass of water.
 Pressure cook for 2 whistles.
-Open the pressure cooker and add a tsp of dhania jeera powder.
+Open the pressure cooker and add a teaspoon of dhania jeera powder.
 Taste and adjust salt and sugar.
 Squeeze lime juice, garnish with cilantro and enjoy with Puris.

 For other Indian Breads, click here.